-- It complements and enhances the well-being of children by promoting self-awareness, self-respect, integrity, and compassion to help them become productive citizens of any community. - It encourages students to take risks and become active learners, regardless of their abilities, language barriers, or cultural differences. - It leads students to make connections with the world around them by practicing the skills they need to face daily challenges. - It allows students to realize their potential as positive leaders by providing social and emotional education as part of academic learning.
+- It complements and enhances the well-being of children by promoting self-awareness, selfrespect, integrity, and compassion to help them become productive citizens of any community. - It encourages students to take risks and become active learners, regardless of their abilities, language barriers, or cultural differences. - It leads students to make connections with the world around them by creating opportunities to practice the skills they need to face daily challenges. - It allows students to reach for their full potential of becoming positive leaders by promoting social and emotional education as part of academic learning.

 SCS activities support standards and comply with best practices for SEL infusion at school while providing opportunities for you, the teacher, to use your creativity.
-When aligned with the key competencies of the Collaborative for Academic, Social, and Emotional Learning (CASEL), the SCS activities clearly address those key SEL competencies: 1) awareness of self and others, 2) positive attitudes and values, 3) responsible decision making, and 4) social interaction skills.
+When aligned with the key competencies of the Collaborative for Academic, Social, and Emotional Learning (CASEL), the SCS activities clearly address those key SEL competencies: 1) Awareness of self and others, 2) Positive attitudes and values, 3) Responsible decision making, 4) Social interaction skills.